 Now, the treatment conditions of the porters are MUCH better than a decade ago.
 As I said earlier, now they have weight limits and they are checked for proper equipment (my guide told me stories of porters dying before because they did not have good rain gear and proper boots).
 Nevertheless, I still saw porters wearing really simple and unsuitable shoes and felt pity about the weight they are carrying (they were so positive though!)

 Thus, if you have some spare hiking clothing you are not going to use after the climb, you can donate them to the porters, they will highly appreciate it!
 My boyfriend left some pants and a jacket and we both left our thermoses.
 The guys were more than happy!

 Uuff, this is an important topic as the success of your hike will mostly depend on your company choice.
-Above I gave you my recommendations for the best Kilimanjaro tour companies that you can trust, but if you want to make your own choice from hundreds of tour agencies, here are the questions you should ask them:
+Above I gave you my recommendations for the best Kilimanjaro tour companies that you can trust, but if you want to make your own choice from hundreds of tour agencies, here are the questions you should ask them over the email:

 - How many years ago was this company founded and how many clients did they already have? (we are not expecting the exact number here obviously, just an approximate estimation)

 - Do they provide airport pick-up and drop-off for their Kilimanjaro tours?